webpy/webpy.github.com/cookbook/form_fields.md

 ### Solution

-You can use the `render()` method for individual forms to render the fields in your template.
+You can use the `render()` method for individual fields to render the fields in your template.

 Let's assume you want to create a name/surname form.
 Very simple, with only two fields, and no validation, just for testing purposes.